What typical sensors are part of the CACS?

 Prepare for the ASA Cabin Atmosphere Control System Test.
 Study with flashcards and multiple choice questions, each with hints and explanations.
 Ace your exam today!

-The correct choice identifies the essential components employed in the Cabin Atmosphere Control System (CACS).
-The CACS is critical for maintaining a comfortable and safe environment within the aircraft cabin.
-To achieve this, it relies on temperature sensors, pressure sensors, and humidity sensors to monitor and regulate the atmosphere effectively.
+The correct choice highlights the essential sensors incorporated in the Cabin Atmosphere Control System (CACS).
+Temperature sensors, pressure sensors, and humidity sensors are critical for maintaining a comfortable and safe environment within the cabin of an aircraft.

 Subscribe